comeonsunny/sunny-academic/content/authors/admin/_index.md

 Hi!
 I'm Changqi Sun.
 Thanks for visiting my homepage.
 I am looking for a like-minded mentor as my future Ph.D. supervisor.

-My research interests primarily lie in the privacy preserving and secure computatoin.
+My research interests primarily lie in the privacy preserving and secure computation.
 My current works focus on protecting cloud users' data access pattern from leaking.
 Furthermore, I am striving to improve the efficiency of Oblivious Random Access Machine (ORAM), a cryptography primitive hiding the data access pattern.
-In addition, I am interested in the intersection of autopilot and artifical intelligence.
+In addition, I am interested in the intersection of autopilot and artificial intelligence.

 I'm now a third year M.S. student in Computer Science at [College of Cyberspace Security, DongGuan University of Technology](https://cs.dgut.edu.cn/index.htm).
 It's very lucky for me to be advised by Professor [Rui Lee](https://ieeexplore.ieee.org/author/37071988400).
 I have received another master degree in Finance from [The Center For Economic Research](http://www.cer.sdu.edu.cn/), [Shandong University](https://www.sdu.edu.cn/) and was lucky to be supervised by [Aijun Lee](https://faculty.sdu.edu.cn/liaijun/zh_CN/index/604687/list/index.htm).